UMLComputerGraphics/GraphicsProject/src/README.md

   Chris Compton's Graphics I project for Fall 2012.
 It needs to be updated for Spring 2013!

-- Requires libsoil for textures, and libwiicpp for Wii interactivity, if you choose to build it.
+- Requires libmagick++-dev for textures, and libwiicpp for Wii interactivity, if you choose to build it.

 HSC